idavis/idavis.github.io/_posts/2019-08-08-building-custom-root-filesystems.md

 - Component compatibility
 - Small host updates

 It is key to remember the distinction between the board support packages (BSPs) applied to the root filesystem vs the root filesystem itself.
 The root filesystem is the OS base on which the BSP is applied.
-Any applications, invariant configuration, and geral OS setup are handled here.
+Any applications, invariant configuration, and general OS setup are handled here.
 Further configuration can be done at a later point applying certificates, credentials, and other device specific configuration.
 This later configuration can also be done via automation tools such as Ansible, Terraform, Puppet, or PowerShell DSC.

 To this end we can review several options for building out these root filesystems: